ercot/api-specs/ews/Services Organization.md

 Another important note is that mRID values should not be used for purposes of non-repudiation.
-It is the intent of the signature of the SOAP message, as referenced in section 2.2.2 to provide mechanisms that can be leveraged for non-repudiation.
+It is the intent of the signature of the SOAP message, as referenced the Secure SOAP Messages section, to provide mechanisms that can be leveraged for non-repudiation.

 Please refer to following sections for the pertinent mRID compositions for non-bid centric transactions:

-- Outage Scheduling Interface – Section 6.2.1
+- Outage Scheduling Interface

-- Resource Parameter Transactions – Section 9.1
+- Resource Parameter Transactions

-- Verbal Dispatch Instructions – Section 11.1
+- Verbal Dispatch Instructions

 *Note: The structure of the transaction ID (mRID) is subject to change in the future.* The ‘get mRID’ interface described in section 8.2.1